-- Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs. - Registering for classes not listed on the study list may be done only with the approval of the thesis committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies and Procedures (https://gradstudies.byu.edu/faculty-and-staff>Graduate Studies Policy Handbook, Chapter 7)) for all other credit hour requirements.
+- Graduate students whose graduate (program of study) GPA falls below 3.0 (prerequisite and skill courses are exempted) will not be allowed to graduate and may be dismissed from their graduate programs. - Registering for classes not listed on the study list may be done only with the approval of the thesis committee chair. - Please refer to the BYU Graduate Studies website (gradstudies.byu.edu), and the BYU Graduate Studies Policies Handbook, Chapter 7, for all other credit hour requirements (Graduate Studies>Faculty and Staff>Policy Handbook).